hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_linked_service.html.markdown

 * `workspace_name` - (Required) Name of the Log Analytics Workspace that will contain the Log Analytics Linked Service resource.
 Changing this forces a new resource to be created.

-* `linked_service_type` - (Optional) The resource type that is specified by the `workspace_name` attribute.
-Supported values are `automation` and `cluster`.
-Defaults to `automation`.
-Changing this forces a new resource to be created.

 * `read_access_id` - (Optional) The ID of the Resource that will be linked to the workspace.
-This should be used for linking resources which only require read access.
+This should be used for linking to an Automation Account resource.

 * `write_access_id` - (Optional) The ID of the Resource that will be linked to the workspace.
-This should be used for linking resources which require write access.
+This should be used for linking to a Log Analytics Cluster resource.

 ~> **NOTE:** You must define at least one of the above access resource id attributes (e.g. `read_access_resource_id` or `write_access_resource_id`).